Design 101: How to Create HTML5 Banner Animation that Converts

 Having a Backup Plan

 So, let’s say you’re reading this having already broken most of these rules, so you can’t provide a working file to become animated.
 It’s ok — we can work with your exported assets.
+Even if you only have one banner exported as a PNG, it can still be animated with the right preparation.
 Just try to supply each as a separate, full-sized PNG in its correct order.
 Remember to provide them as 2X the size of the original banner and optimized to a weight below the required limits, so they’re high-resolution ready.
 (You can use a site like tinypng.com for this.)

 Other Animation Tips

 Your final frame should also show your message or product again, so it leaves the viewer with these items top-of-mind.
+In addition, movement animates the content and draws attention, making your banners more visually engaging.
 And don’t forget a simple call-to-action to encourage engagement with your brand.
+We also recommend using animated cta buttons to further boost engagement.
 To best lay all your ideas out from start to finish, we like to recommend creating a Storyboard so your vision is displayed clearly and everyone is on the same page.

 “It’s also extremely helpful to provide any creative specs — like file weight (KB weight), length of animation, type of device it will be displayed on, etc. — because it informs us on the technological requirements or limitations for a smooth delivery,” Randall explains.
 “All of these best practices are to help you create animated banners in the most efficient way possible.
-It’s not just easier for us, but it helps save you time and money while creating the most impactful banners for your campaign.
+It’s not just easier for us, but it helps save you time and money while creating the most impactful banners for your campaign."
+Also, consider your overall media strategy to ensure your banners reach the right audience.